Welcome! It should take a few minutes to set up everything and be ready to go!

 If you are a programmer and only interested in installing the lightweight Practicus AI SDK (5MB), please only install practicuscore library using the Python Setup Guide section below.

-Choose a Worker Node System
+Optional - Choose a Cloud Worker System (backend)

-What is a Worker Node?
+What is a Cloud Worker?

 Some Practicus AI features such as AutoML, making ** AI Predictions, Advanced Profiling and production deployment** capabilities require a larger setup, so we moved these from the app to a backend (server) system.